 Cancún (CUN) airport has international flights from just about everywhere, is serviced by most international US carriers, and generally is the most inexpensive to fly to.
 Although it is pretty far away (~10 hr by bus to get to Palenque), you would get to see more of the attractions on the Yucatán peninsula, including it's famed beaches, cenotes, and various post-classic Mayan sites (Chichén Itzá, Uxmal, and Tulum, for example) before or after the trip.
 If you have a group arriving to Cancún, we might be able to arrange a special van to take you to some of the peninsular sites and then to Palenque and the river.

-A trip will definitely occur with a minimum of 4 full-paying participants but sometimes less.
+A trip will definitely occur with a minimum of 4 full-paying participants.
 Other launch dates can be arranged for groups of 4 or more.
 For small groups wishing to minimize costs by sharing expenses and with a certain launch date in mind, we can list the additional launch date here to see if others might be interested in joining to make a full trip.

 To make a deposit and/or payment, click PAYMENTS.